The policy for Computing at S.M.I.T.H can be found on the School Policies page.

-The use of computers and computer systems is an integral part of the National Curriculum and knowing how they work is a key life skill.
+The use of computers and computer systems is an integral part of the National Curriculum and knowing how they work and can be used is a vital life skill.
 At St. Michael in the Hamlet Primary School, we consider the development of children as lifelong learners essential and a child’s ability to use digital technology responsibly, safely and effectively important.

 We exist in an increasingly digital world; there now exists a wealth of software, tools and technologies that can be used to communicate, collaborate, express ideas and create digital content.
-At SMiTH we recognise that pupils are entitled to a broad and balanced computing education with a structured, progressive, approach to learning how computer systems work, the use of information technology (IT) and the skills necessary to become digitally literate and participate fully in the modern world.
-The purpose of this policy is to state how the school intends to deliver this provision.
+At SMITH, we recognise that pupils are entitled to a broad and balanced Computing education with a structured, progressive approach to learning how computer systems work, the use of information technology (IT) and the skills necessary to become digitally literate and participate fully in the modern world.

 At St Michael in the Hamlet, we aim to deliver a modern computing curriculum that prepares children for life outside of the classroom as well as inside of it and teach through the following strands: